Code of Ethics and Conduct.

 Reporting Incidents

-You must be vigilant against any cyber threats and phishing attacks and report any security incidents or suspicious activity in accordance with our Cyber Security and Data Privacy Incident Breach Procedure
+Please be vigilant against any cyber threats and phishing attacks and report any security incidents or suspicious activity in accordance with our Cyber Security and Data Privacy Incident Breach Procedure.

 Please inform your line manager immediately if you do suspect any computer may have a virus and do not use it again until informed it is safe to do so.